-In general, the approved prescribed drugs and medicines are provided by the retail pharmacy (chemist's shop).
-The official term is now "community pharmacy" but the term in more general use is the chemist's shop.
-It may also be described as the retail pharmacy or just the pharmacy.
+In general, approved prescribed drugs and medicines are provided by the retail pharmacy (chemist's shop).
+The official term is now community pharmacy but it may also be described as the retail pharmacy or just the pharmacy.
 Virtually all pharmacies have agreements with the HSE to provide services under the Primary Care Reimbursement Services scheme.

 Agreements were made in 1996 with pharmacists whereby they undertook to review patients' medical therapy and screen for any problems such as drug therapy problems, drug allergies, clinical abuse or misuse.

 GPs may provide drugs and medicines directly to patients if the GP has only one practice centre and it is three miles or more from the nearest retail pharmacist.
 Doctors who dispense drugs and medicines under these arrangements are sometimes called dispensing doctors.